Installation

 # Agent toolkit (layer on top of an adapter)

-npm install @eigenpal/docx-editor-agentsReact frameworks
+npm install @eigenpal/docx-editor-agentsMount it

-import { DocxEditor } from "@eigenpal/docx-editor-react";
+import { DocxEditor } from '@eigenpal/docx-editor-react';

-import "@eigenpal/docx-editor-react/styles.css";
+import '@eigenpal/docx-editor-react/styles.css';

 export default function App() {